wintonpc/destruct/README.md

 # destructure

-Destructuring bind is an operation typically found in functional programming languages.
+Destructuring bind is an operation typically found in various forms in functional programming languages.
+Such languages include Lisp, Haskell, Erlang, and Prolog.
-Think of it as regular expressions for data structures.
+Think of destructuring bind as regular expressions for data structures.

 Consider the following regexp example: